andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

 privileges when injecting its sidecars to the application pods.

-When this partner followed the Istio documentation and bound the `anyuid` SCC to the namespace, the application pod's non-istio containers would keep its configured `securityContext.runAsUser`, as expected:
+When this partner followed the Istio documentation and bound the `anyuid` SCC to the namespace, the application pod's non-istio containers would keep their configured `securityContext.runAsUser`, as expected:
 ~~~
 $ oc adm policy add-scc-to-group anyuid system:serviceaccounts:istio-test
 ~~~